 My eyes popped open and refused to close, so I succumbed to the pressure and got out of bed to begin a day I had awaited; a day I didn’t think I’d ever see after my arrest on August 18, 1988.

-I believed I’d die in prison or be killed escaping.
+Miracles Do Happen!
+I believed I would die in prison or be killed escaping.
 I was wrong! 🙂

 When I went to sleep on March 8, 2019, I slept longer than I had in years, maybe because of having completed my 420-month federal prison sentence.
 Being relieved of the pressure from carrying a heavy burden for three decades of my life, lightened my load.